view-gallery-outline View as gallery

 The event was capped off with a performance from the winner of Most Popular Experimental Artist, Sons of Zoku.

 It was a night of celebration, guided along by McGregor and Doyle with their gentle crowd-work.
-It was a night of opportunities and milestones for local artists who have worked so hard to be recognised by their creativity and drive.
+It was a night of opportunities and milestones for local artists who have worked so hard to be recognised for their creativity and drive.
 Guy Sebastian was correct - recognition and support of local artistic communities is crucial now more than ever.

 Read more about the winners of the major SA Music Awards here.